TotallyInformation/node-red-contrib-uibuilder/docs/dev/uibuilder-js.md

 ### Client Connection

-A client connection is any browser tab that loads and starts the uibuilderfe.js code.
+A client connection is any browser tab that loads and starts the uibuilder client library code.
 So a single device/user can have many connections.

-When a client loads and starts processing using `uibuilder.start()`, The client socket.io library handshakes with the server.
+When a client loads and starts processing using `start()`, The client socket.io library handshakes with the server.

 **Note**: that this process also happens when a client _**re**connects_.